dimitri-nicolo/calico/getting-started/cnx/create-user-login.md

    ```
    kubectl create clusterrolebinding my-username-kibana-access --user=<username> --clusterrole=tigera-kibana-admin
    ```
-   For more configuration options, see {{site.prodname}} [RBAC permissions]({{site.baseurl}}/security/logs/rbac-elasticsearch).
+   **Note**: {{site.prodname}} automatically translates [RBAC permissions]({{site.baseurl}}/security/logs/rbac-elasticsearch).
+Alternatively, an admin is able to configure user access using [Kibana privileges](https://www.elastic.co/guide/en/kibana/current/kibana-privileges.html).
+   {: .alert .alert-info}

-### Whitelisting {{site.prodname}} in your IdP
+### Whitelisting {{site.prodname}} for your IdP
-Most IdP's require Authorized Redirect URI's to be whitelisted, before the IdP will redirect users at the end of the OAuth flow to the {{site.prodname}} Manager or to Kibana.
+Most IdPs require redirect URIs to be whitelisted in order to redirect users at the end of the OAuth flow to the {{site.prodname}} Manager or to Kibana.
-Similarly, most IdP's require authorizing browser (JavaScript) origins, since they are not able to provide a client secret.
-Please consult your IdP's documentation for authorizing your domain for the respective origins and destinations.
+Similarly, most IdPs require authorizing browser (JavaScript) origins, since they are not able to provide a client secret to the IdP.
+Please consult your IdPs documentation for authorizing your domain for the respective origins and destinations.

 **Authorized JavaScript origins**
 - Add the domain and port for your {{site.prodname}} Manager and Kibana